edge-cloud/www.edge-cloud.net/_posts/2013-06-21-breaking-amazon-aws-s3.md

 For S3 buckets created in the AWS region "US Standard", things look a bit different.
 As Figure 2 shows, it is very well possible to create two buckets with the same name, that only differentiate in case.

-{% include figure image_path="/content/uploads/2013/06/Capture02.png" caption="Figure 2: The "US Standard" region differentiates case in S3 bucket names" %}
+{% include figure image_path="/content/uploads/2013/06/Capture02.png" caption="Figure 2: The *US Standard* region differentiates case in S3 bucket names" %}

 On a first glimpse that isn't that bad, as in contrary to other regions, buckets in the "US Standard" region are mapped to the URL http://s3.amazonaws.com/<Bucket Name>/.
 And here there is indeed a difference between the URL _"http://s3.amazonaws.com/DifferentiateBetweenUPPERcaseANDlowerCASE"_ and the folder _"http://s3.amazonaws.com/DifferentiateBetweenupperCASEANDLOWERCASE"_.